Measuring Well-Being and Human Development

 GDP: Thanks, but no thanks

-A recent issue of The Economist had a couple of articles (plus the issue’s cover) on measuring prosperity, defined as the advance in living standards overtime.
+A recent issue of The Economist had a couple of articles (plus the issue’s cover) on measuring prosperity, defined as advancing living standards over time.
 Nowadays, gross domestic product, GDP,1 We can also include here GDP’s sibling, Gross National Income or GNI. is king for measuring such progress.
-However, The Economist argues, GDP is not the best indicator to accomplish this.
+However, The Economist argues that GDP is not the best indicator for accomplishing this.
 Unlike the 20th century, the issue today is that while GDP is still growing at a regular pace, albeit not as fast as in the past, living standards seem to be stagnant, thanks in part to rising global inequality.

-This unintended divorce between GDP and living standards highlights the quality of goods and services that people consume and use over time.
+This unintended divorce between GDP and living standards highlights the quality of goods and services people consume and use over time.
 GDP assumes their quality is constant.
-However, if we peek around, we notice that, say, the quality of cell phones and laptops has increased overtime while real prices have in fact declined in that time span.
+However, if we peek around, we notice that, say, the quality of cell phones and laptops has increased over time while real prices have, in fact, declined in that time span.
 2 The same goes for “free” services such as Google and Facebook.
-However, this is related to the much older debate on how to measure the output and value added of the nonprofit sector in national income and product accounts.
-So while GDP adequately captures the latter, it does not say anything about the former.
-GDP thus needs to be retooled though not scrapped altogether.
+However, this is related to the much older debate on how to measure the output and value-added of the nonprofit sector in national income and product accounts.
+So, while GDP adequately captures the latter, it does not say anything about the former.
+GDP thus needs to be retooled, though not scrapped altogether.

 GDP-plus and Human Development

-One of the option’s to improve GDP offered by the publication is to create a new indicator called GDP-plus which measures both “…unpaid work at home…” and “…changes in the quality of services by, for instance, recognizing increased longevity in estimates of health care’s output“,3 The Economist.
+One of the options to improve GDP offered by the publication is to create a new indicator called GDP-plus, which measures both “…unpaid work at home…” and “…changes in the quality of services by, for instance, recognizing increased longevity in estimates of health care’s output“,3 The Economist.
 30th April Issue, page 7. among other things.
-It now includes some of the non-economic qualitative areas that can have considerable weight when measuring human well-being.
+It now includes some non-economic qualitative areas that can have considerable weight when measuring human well-being.

-On the other hand, the topic of longevity has been integral part of HDI since its inception.
+On the other hand, longevity has been an integral part of HDI since its inception.
 However, the HDI gets no space, prime time or not, in the Economist’s analysis.5 But the publication has repeatedly covered the HDI in the past.
-See for example http://econ.st/21W9ZoA, http://econ.st/1TAbnHx, and http://econ.st/21W9H1b.
+See, for example, http://econ.st/21W9ZoA, http://econ.st/1TAbnHx, and http://econ.st/21W9H1b.

 HDI Plus?

 The HDI is a composite index of three key human dimensions of well-being: income, education and health.
-It makes use of four indicators to estimate humans development: Gross National Income; Literacy and average years of schooling for education; and life expectancy for longevity and health.
-As we can see, the HDI is in fact a close relative of GDP as it uses its sibling, GNI, as one – but not the only – of its core indicators.
+It uses four indicators to estimate human development: Gross National Income, literacy and average years of schooling for education, and life expectancy for longevity and health.
+As we can see, the HDI is, in fact, a close relative of GDP as it uses its sibling, GNI, as one—but not the only—of its core indicators.

-One of the main highlights of HDI measurement is that a country can have large GNI per capita but at the same time have a relatively low HDI score.
+One of the main highlights of HDI measurement is that a country can have a large GNI per capita but a relatively low HDI score.
 Intuitively, this makes sense as GNI only accounts for a portion of the total index.
-Typical examples here are oil-exporter countries that can generate large GNIs in the short run but lag in education and health, which can be slow moving parameters across time.
+Typical examples here are oil-exporter countries that can generate large GNIs in the short run but lag in education and health, which can be slow-moving parameters across time.

-Figure 1 below depicts the relation between the three main subindices that comprise HDI by levels of human development.
+Figure 1 below depicts the relationship between the three main subindices that comprise HDI by levels of human development.
 Note the correlations between HDI levels and the three indicators.
-Health in particular shows a unique pattern which I will explore in another posting.
+Health, in particular, shows a unique pattern, which I will explore in another posting.

 HDISubIdxsbyHDLev